 If the Water Boards require a reasonable potential analysis for acute toxicity and if reasonable potential is demonstrated, these NPDES permits must also include the acute MDEL and MMEL.

-Other non-storm water NPDES dischargers
+Other Non-Storm Water NPDES Dischargers

 NPDES permits for non-storm water NPDES dischargers with reasonable potential for chronic toxicity must include a chronic MDEL and MMEL.

-NPDES permits for non-storm water NPDES dischargers with reasonable potential for acute toxicity must include the acute MDEL and MMEL.
+If the Water Boards require a reasonable potential analysis for acute toxicity and if reasonable potential is demonstrated, these NPDES permits must also include the acute MDEL and MMEL.

-F
+F. Monitoring Targets

+All non-storm water NPDES discharger permits that that are not required to comply with the chronic toxicity MDEL and MMEL in the Provisions must include the chronic toxicity MDET and MMET in their NPDES permit for the purpose of determining if a TRE is required.
+Not meeting the MDET or MMET may require the implementation of a TRE.
+Not meeting the MDET or MMET is not a violation of an effluent limitation.

+Chronic Maximum Daily Effluent Targets

+For chronic toxicity, the MDET is not met when the toxicity test using the most sensitive species results in a “fail” at the IWC for the sub-lethal endpoint measured in the test and the percent effect for the survival endpoint is greater than or equal to 50 percent.

+If there is no survival endpoint for the species tested (e.g., plant or algae species), the MDET is not met when the toxicity test results in a “fail” at the IWC for that sub-lethal endpoint measured in the test and a percent effect for that sub-lethal endpoint is greater than or equal to 50 percent.

+Chronic Median Monthly Effluent Targets

+For chronic toxicity, if any chronic toxicity routine monitoring test results in a “fail” at the IWC, then the discharger is required to initiate two chronic toxicity MMET tests within the same calendar month.
+If more than one chronic toxicity target test in a calendar month results in a “fail” at the IWC, then the MMET is not met.

+For all non-storm water NPDES dischargers, including POTW dischargers, only toxicity tests measured at the IWC, using the most sensitive species, and analyzed using the TST approach will be used to determine if the MDET and MMET are being met.

 Toxicity Reduction Evaluation

 A TRE is a site-specific study conducted in a stepwise process designed to identify the causative agents of effluent toxicity, isolate sources of toxicity, evaluate the effectiveness of control options, and confirm a reduction in effluent toxicity (U.S. EPA, 1991).

-For all non-storm water NPDES dischargers, including POTW dischargers, a TRE will be required when there are two or more violations within the same calendar month or within two consecutive calendar months.
+For all non-storm water NPDES dischargers, including POTW dischargers, a TRE will be required when there are two or more targets that are not met or two or more effluent limitation violations within the same calendar month or within two consecutive calendar months.
 The combination of violations may be acute or chronic and may be any combination of two or more MDEL or MMEL violations.
+In addition, the Water Board may require a TRE if other information indicates persistent aquatic toxicity.

 Mixing Zones and Dilution Credits